Your complete guide to buying a home

 Home loans – what you need to know

 There are many different types of home loans available, however your best bet is to compare current mortgage rates and use a home loan repayment calculator to work out how much you can afford to borrow.
-Speaking to a lender about your different options is a good start to get a grasp on how much you need for a deposit, plus any loan establishment and ongoing fees.
-Some financial institutions require a 20% deposit to avoid lenders mortgage insurance.
+Speaking to a lender about your different options is a good start to get a grasp on how much you need for a deposit, plus any loan establishment fees.
+Some financial institutions require a 20% deposit to avoid lender's mortgage insurance.
 If saving 20% seems daunting, speak to one of our lenders to explore your options.
-You might want a family member to act as guarantor, or share ownership of the property with a family member or partner.
-Another key element of the home buying process is finding a good solicitor who will explain what you need to know from the contract of sale.
-Don’t be afraid to ask questions as it will make buying a home easier in future.
+You may consider sharing ownership of the property with a family member, friend or partner.
+Another key element of the home buying process is finding a good solicitor who will explain the contract of sale.
+Don’t be afraid to ask questions as it will make buying a home easier in the future.

 Do your research on government grants

-Depending on eligibility criteria, you could be looking at receiving the first home owners grant which is $10,000 towards the cost of your home.
-Learn more about the NSW first home buyers grant here.
+Depending on eligibility criteria, you could be looking at receiving the First Home Owners grant which is $10,000 towards the cost of your home.
+There are criteria you need to meet to apply for the grant.
+Learn more about the NSW first home buyers grant and the criteria here.

-A home loan is a large debt and big responsibility, which is why many people opt for income protection when taking out a home loan.
 After you’ve purchased a home and got the keys you’ll need to organise home and contents insurance.
-The best place to start is by doing a home and contents insurance comparison.
+The best place to start is with the building.
+If you're going to undergo renovations, estimate how much it would cost to remove debris and rebuild your home.
 If you’ve built your home, the cost of the build should be in your building contract, so you’ve got a good idea of how much to insure your home for.
+The next step is to estimate how much your contents is worth.
+Figuratively going through each room will help.

 Looking for more home buying advice?
 Speak to a Horizon Bank lending specialist and let us help you on your journey.